Karla Jessen Williamson

 Karla Jessen Williamson (born 1954 in Appamiut, Maniitsoq, Greenland, Kingdom of Denmark) is an assistant professor of educational foundations at the University of Saskatchewan.
 Formerly, she was the executive director of the Arctic Institute of North America (AINA), the first woman and first Inuk to hold the position.
 Fluent in Danish, English, and Greenlandic, she is an educator and researcher on cross-culturalism, multiculturalism, antiracism, and Aboriginal epistemology.

-Early life
+Early life and education

 Williamson, a Kalaaleq, was born in Greenland, and received her primary education there.
-She graduated from high school in Denmark.
-She received her bachelor's degree and her master's degree in Education from the University of Saskatchewan in Canada in 1987, and her Ph.D. from the Department of Anthropology, University of Aberdeen in Scotland with a focus on gender relations in post-colonial Greenland Inuit communities.
+She graduated from high school in Denmark and received her Bachelor's and Master's degrees in Education from the University of Saskatchewan in Canada in 1987.
+Her Ph.D., from the Department of Anthropology, University of Aberdeen in Scotland, focussed on gender relations in post-colonial Greenland Inuit communities.
 She also completed her Greenland Teacher Training at the College of Nuuk, Greenland.

 Career

 Williamson's research includes Inuit childbearing and gender roles in post-colonial Greenland.
-She taught for sixteen years in the Indian and Northern Education program at the University of Saskatchewan before moving to the AINA on 15 September 2000.
+She taught for 16 years in the Indian and Northern Education program at the University of Saskatchewan before moving to the AINA on 15 September 2000.
 She is also a Senior Researcher with the Inuit Tapiriit Kanatami.